 Vulnerability scanning is for a high-level security evaluation.
 It is fast, cheap, but misses some details. penetration testing, as you know by now, is a deeper, knowledge-intensive process that does not come that cheap.

 As your business grows in revenue, and your web application becomes more and more complex with an increasing number of functionalities, it is a good idea to add pentesting to the security regime.
 At the end of the day, it all comes down to a cost-benefit analysis.

 It is always a good idea to partner with a VAPT company that can offer both automated vulnerability assessment and manual penetration testing so that the option to escalate to a more comprehensive model of security testing stays open.

 Astra’s Pentest is the Perfect Example

-Whether you are looking for a comprehensive penetration testing solution or just a vulnerability scanner, you must check Astra’s Pentest out.
-The engineers and security experts at Astra are hell-bent on making robust web security simple for the users.
+Whether you are looking for penetration testing services or just a vulnerability scanner, you must check Astra’s Pentest out.
+The engineers and security experts at Astra are hell-bent on making robust web security simple for users.
 In the process, they’ve created a near-perfect security testing solution that takes user experience very seriously.

 With Astra’s Pentest you get –